dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of the letters in my alphabet are represented by 3 arcs.
+The set of letters is inspired greatly by art deco.

-The three parameters per letter:
+The fourteen parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  "mainArcSize": Size of the blue arc
+  "mainArcX": X position of the blue arc
+  "mainArcY": Y position of the blue arc "mainArcStart": start point of the blue arc "mainArcEnd": end point of the blue arc "subArcSize1": size of the first orange arc "subArcSize2": size of the second orange arc "subArc1X": X position of the first orange arc "subArc1Y": Y position of the first orange arc "subArc1Start": start point of the first orange arc "subArc1End": end point of the first orange arc "subArc2X": X position of the second orange arc "subArc2Y": Y position of the second orange arc "subArc2Start": start point of the second orange arc "subArc2End": end point of the second orange arc